- Highs: Affordable fixed transaction rate of 1.95%. Pay-as-you-go: no contractual lock in, monthly fees or set up costs to worry about.

 |Debit card fee||1.95%||35 c per transaction|

-As you can see from the table above, SumUp Pin+ is much cheaper than Pogo, AIB’s mobile reader.
-Even though Pogo is a much more affordable than a regular cash till & debit/credit card terminal system, it still charges set up and monthly fees.
-Plus, Pogo requires that you have a business account with AIB – meaning, if you already have an account with some other bank, or just a personal account with AIB, you will still have to open a brand new business account and deal with its fees on top of everything else.
+SumUp Air is significantly cheaper than Pogo, AIB’s mobile card reader.
+Even though Pogo more affordable than a regular cash till & debit/credit card terminal system, it still charges set up and monthly fees.
+Plus, Pogo requires that you have a business account with AIB – meaning, if you already have an account with some other bank, or just a personal account with AIB, you will still have to open a new business account and deal with its fees on top of everything else.

 On the other hand, like its competitor Payleven, SumUp has no ongoing or monthly fees.
 It only charges a flat rate of 1.95% per transaction, and the PIN+ card reader costs €79 excl.
 VAT.
 This is all that you will have to pay to be able to take payments with credit or debit cards.